ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 ## Example: Building an Inverted Index

 In order to make the Web searchable, you need an index that allows people to search for a Web page on the basis of the words that page contains.
 But the Web is not organised by keywords, it is organised first into websites, then each website contains multiple pages (or documents).

 Google tackles this problem first by using crawlers that go out and gulp down entire websites.
 Then, all these documents are stored *as-is* in what is known as a ***forward index***.

 | Document | Contains the Words
 |---|---
 | Doc 1 | the, quick, brown, fox...
 | Doc 2 | the, dog, growls, at, the, fox...

 Here, the data is organised by document.
 If you know the name of the document, you can discover all the words within that document.
 But this is not how people search the web: people know what words they're searching for, but don't know which documents contain those words.
-In other words, we need to create the style of index that is found at the back of a book, where you look up a word in order to discover the pages where that word is used.
+In other words, we need to create the style of index that is found at the back of a book, where you look up a word in order to discover which pages contain that word.

 There's nothing wrong with storing the data in the form of a forward index, it’s just that in order to be useful to people wanting to search the Web, this cannot be the ***only*** structure used to store the data.